 What investment strategy does this financial product follow?

 The sustainable investment strategy used by the Investment Manager is as follows:

-The Fund is actively managed and invests at least two-thirds of its assets in equity and equity related securities of small sized companies worldwide.
-Small-sized companies are companies which, at the time of purchase, are considered to be in the bottom 30% by market capitalisation of global equity markets.
+The Fund is actively managed and invests at least two-thirds of its assets in equity and equity related securities of companies worldwide.